 In a microwave safe bowl, combine all of the ingredients for the caramel sauce.
 Microwave for thirty seconds…remove and stir…continue this in thirty second intervals until the sauce is bubbling…should take about a minute and a half to two minutes.

-Cut bread pudding into squares and top with the caramel sauce and ENJOY!!!
-Get creative…use this basic custard mixture and create your own version!
+Cut the Chocolate Banana Bread Pudding into squares and top with the caramel sauce and ENJOY!!!
+Get creative.
+Use this basic custard mixture and create your own version!
 Please leave comments below!!!
+If you like to sous vide, check out my recipe for Sous Vide Bread Pudding.